dmbarbour/wikilon/docs/AboutABC.md

         {&stow} :: (v * e) → ((stowed v) * e)
         {&load} :: ((stowed v) * e) → (v * e)

 Stowing a large value pushes it into a backing storage, e.g. a filesystem or database.
 A lightweight placeholder is left in the value's stead.
 Loading a value moves data in the opposite direction.
 The backing store will frequently be many orders of magnitude larger than the memory allocated to a computation, and it may use independent garbage collection model.
-(Stowing a *small* value, based on a heuristic threshold, may just wrap it.)

 By modeling tree structures (e.g. a trie, B+ tree, or log-structured merge tree) and stowing tree nodes, it is feasible to represent massive databases as first-class values.
 Finger-tree ropes can serve as an effective basis for logs and queues.
 Patterns such as loading code just before inlining it (`{&load}vr$c`) serve as a logical basis for dynamic linking, and might access a compiled and cached representation of the loaded code.

 To get the most out of value stowage, it must be used together with a persistence or caching model, such that the data may be reused across many independent computations without recomputing it.
 Structure sharing might further augment stowage, saving space when a value is computed many times.
 In a distributed system, stowed values could serve a role similar to hypermedia, enabling code to reference many large values without immediately downloading it.

-The proposed serialization for stowed value placeholders is use of a token:
+A proposed serialization for stowed value placeholders is use of a token:

         {'kf/scope/resourceID}

 The prefix `'kf` indicates a stowed value (`'`) with relevant and affine substructural properties (`kf`).
 The scope helps constrain the search space, and the rest identifies the value.
 The resourceID should include a secure HMAC if otherwise forgeable (like an incremental number).
-The limit on token size (63 bytes) should not be an issue, though hierarchical URLs are not viable.
+The limit on token size (63 bytes) should not be an issue in practice, though hierarchically structured resource identifiers like URLs are not viable.

+*Note:* Stowage is algebraic.
+If for some silly reason we `{&stow}{&stow}` a value, we would conversely need to load it twice.
+However, values smaller than a heuristic threshold don't need to be backed to disk at all.
+The second `{&stow}` command could instead be represented as a lightweight value wrapper.

 ## Awelon Bytecode Deflated (ABCD)